Collective energy switching schemes put power back in the hands of the people when it comes to gas and electricity prices. Find out more…

 It could be led, for example, by a price comparison website such as Gocompare.com, a newspaper, a local council, or a combination of such groups.

-Look out for advertising flagging up new collective switches and remember that the offer will only be open for a limited period of time.
+Remember that the offer will only be open for a limited period of time, so you better move quickly.

 The more people the group leader(s) can attract to its community the greater its negotiating power will be, meaning that larger communities will have more chance of getting access to market-leading deals.

-Community members will typically then be able to see the collective switch deals on offer against regular tariffs on the market and will be free to decide whether to take the collective switch, to change to another tariff on the market, or to stick with their existing deal.
+However, community members will typically be able to see the collective switch deals on offer against regular tariffs on the market and will be free to decide whether to take the collective switch, to change to another tariff on the market, or to stick with their existing deal.

 Collective bargaining and haggling power are the main reason why good deals can be secured as energy suppliers bid to win the community's business, but the unique nature of each collective switch also allows for the targeting of niche areas.